Passport’s Performance Highlights Client Revenue Gains and more than $2B in Mobility Payments Processed

 Charlotte, N.C.
 (March 11, 2021) — Cities across the country are partnering with Passport, a transportation software company that supports the management of vehicle interactions with streets and sidewalks, through unique digital parking payment technology.
 The parking industry is benefiting from the tailwinds of economic recovery and Passport is well poised to focus on the needs of its clients base thanks to the expansion of services through critical partnerships.

 Khristian Gutierrez, Passport’s Chief Revenue Officer, says that cities are looking at private partnerships to support their pandemic recovery efforts.
-“Our Operating System provides the digital infrastructure that cities need to manage and consolidate backend operations and offer more contactless payment choice to parkers,” he explains.
+“Our digital platform provides the infrastructure that cities need to manage and consolidate backend operations and offer more contactless payment choice to parkers,” he explains.
 “The parking ecosystem is one piece of a city’s recovery, but it’s a key aspect in helping cities generate revenue after such a tumultuous year.”

 Passport supports over 1,000 clients of all sizes in North America and has processed more than $2B mobility transactions to date.
 The company has seen financial growth of 457% over the past three years and is the second-fastest-growing software company in North Carolina.
 Deloitte applauded this growth along with the company’s innovative mobility capabilities in late November, ranking the company 246th on its Technology Fast 500™ for 2020.